pratiksahu142/hospital-management-system/readme.md

 - Add user login - done
 - Once login/user management works, add logging of who performed what action

+TODO:
+- add comments on SQL queries - Done
+- Try to come up with SQL views, functions, triggers
+- interactive visualisation
+- Mail Professor for sample of technical reports and updating rubrics to include points for UI

 Simplify presentation for a layman to understand

+· How many patients were registered each day? - Done

+· How many patients were registered each month? - Done

+· How many patients were registered each year? - Done

+· How many patients were handled by each department? - Done

+· How many patients were handled by each doctor? - Done

+· What are the details of all the doctors in the system? - Done

+· What are the upcoming appointments for the next week? - Done

+· What are the details of all the nurses in the system? - Done

+· Are there any conflicting appointments (appointments scheduled for the same doctor at the same time)? - Done

+· How many diagnostics reports have been generated for each patient?